Est. time: 20 min.

-Perhaps at the outset they were right in retaining a lawyer to write a letter demanding that the owner pay his share.
-You might even argue that if the principle of not making any exceptions was really worth defending, maybe going to court was necessary, as well.
+Perhaps at the outset they were right in retaining a lawyer to write a letter insisting that the owner pay his share.
+You might even argue that if the principle of not making any exceptions was worth defending, maybe going to court was necessary, as well.
 Most owners probably would have relented by then.
 But at some point—long before the costs rose to six figures—there should have been a Plan B that would have allowed a faster and far cheaper resolution.

-In the 1990s there was a business dispute between Stevens Aviation, a sales and maintenance company, and Southwest Airlines, in which far more seemed at stake.
+In the 1990s there was a business dispute between Stevens Aviation, a service and maintenance company, and Southwest Airlines, in which far more seemed at stake.
 The dispute easily could have escalated into a legal battle costing millions.

 Stevens began an advertising campaign built around the slogan “Plane Smart” in its ads.
 A couple of years later, Southwest launched its “Just Plane Smart” campaign, prompting Stevens to claim trademark infringement.
 Instead of taking the airline to court, however, Stevens’ chairman Kurt Herwald proposed a different idea: He’d arm-wrestle Southwest CEO Herb Kelleher.
 The winner would get the rights, and the loser would have to donate to a charity of the other’s choice.

 Kelleher lost the two-out-of-three match and sent a $10,000 check to the Muscular Dystrophy Association.
 Herwald, in turn, generously allowed Southwest to keep using its slogan.
 Both companies got great publicity from the stunt.
 Herwald said later that it was a factor in the subsequent threefold growth of his company’s business.